BurningYolo/Easy-Aunctions-Project/UPDATE LOGS HERE .md

 Working on Mainpage added slider using keyframes , that will hold images . moving left to right automatically .  current images are just placeholders

+Added a list on side of slide images bar cuz only the bar looked garbo .

+Created 4 div sections on the main page that will show products from database of that specific category , on clicking heading it will redirect to more products page of that specific category (need to make heading of categories a link rather than simple h1 like right now ).

+Main page UI somewhat completed .

+Adding SS of MainPage UI as well in **Current_Design_Images** section .